Ashutoshanand1207/75_Hard_Frontend_Challenge/README.md

 🚀 Skill Advancement: Building this project allowed me to hone my HTML and CSS skills, perfecting my ability to replicate complex designs.

 -----------------------------------------------------------------------------------------------------------------------------

+Project 7 - Analog Clock with dark Mode [Clock]

+Using HTML, CSS, and JavaScript, I've created a timepiece that combines timeless elegance with modern functionality.
+Here's what sets this project apart:

+⌚ Analog Timekeeping: The watch displays the current time in a familiar analog format, with hour, minute, and second hands.
+🌙 Dark Mode: I've incorporated a Dark Mode toggle, allowing users to switch between light and dark themes for optimal readability, day or night.
+🚀 Skill Growth: This project challenged me to work with time-related JavaScript functions and improve my CSS styling skills.